eckozero/CLIc/README.md

 pieces anymore, but you can't capture opposing pieces either.

+This section is (predictably enough) pretty difficult, code-wise.
+I have told it to search every square that the piece you control will go through, and then run it through varying degrees of evlauations (is the space empty, if not is it one of your own or an opposing piece etc) and then returning a numerical value so the program knows whether to continue or not.

+The latter part of the evaluations, are causing some problems but I have at least two types of pawn capture included in them; both types of white pawn capture as it happens.
+(My code is biased towards fixing white moves first as they are the first ones I encounter.)

+There's also a bug where certain length moves to the left of the board as you look at it are causing a list to explode.

 Known bugs/issues as at 24/10/13:

 >~~If you try and move black pawn a7 to anywhere legal, the program crashes~~